edorax/grafx2/README.md

     make

 If all goes well, it should build grafx2 (the main program) in the "bin" directory.
-Voil�.

-If you don't have FreeType and SDL_ttf, type make NOTTF=1 instead.
+If you don't have FreeType and SDL2_ttf, type make NOTTF=1 instead.
 It will build a version without TrueType support : the Text tool will be limited to bitmap fonts, proportional fonts with .ttf extension won't be available.